EthanNguyen112/EthanNguyen112/README.md

 # Ethan Nguyen

-I’m a Computer Engineer who loves building tools that automate, connect, and simplify.
-My experience spans from Python automation and data pipelines to embedded development with TM4C123 microcontrollers, integrating hardware and software for real-world systems.
+I wanted to be an inventor to create and be part of something big.
+Those ideas influenced me to get a bachelor's degree in Computer engineering from California state university.
+My experience spans from playing with legos as a kid to working with brilliant minds on nuclear power systems.
+I've programming microcontrollers for professors, worked with VBScript in assisting tech writers, and creating Python scripts for SWE managers.

 ###  Featured Projects
 - [**Embedded Weather Quest**](https://github.com/EthanNguyen112/Uni-Projects/tree/main/Embedded_Weather_Quest): IoT system displaying real-time weather data on an LCD using Wi-Fi and APIs.